wordswords/dotfiles/README.md

 19. To feed a visual block through an external command, for example, the NIX external sort command, `:'<,'>!sort` - this will sort the visual block lines alphabetically.
+20. To execute a command on all lines in a visual block, use the norm command, for example: `:'<,'> norm i##` after selecting in visual mode to comment all lines out with a `##`.
+For the reverse, to uncomment and delete the first character, use `:'<,'> norm x` after selecting in visual mode.
-20. To generate a ctags index for all functions/methods in all languages, run this command at the root of the source control repo `!ctags -R *`.
+21. To generate a ctags index for all functions/methods in all languages, run this command at the root of the source control repo `!ctags -R *`.
 Then you can use `gd` to jump to the original definition of the function in any file.
-21. If in some modes the backtick character does not insert, try typing it twice that should insert it properly.
+22. If in some modes the backtick character does not insert, try typing it twice that should insert it properly.

 Check out this handy VIM cheatsheet I found here: